 Here are five major ways marketers can benefit from Neuromarketing:

-1. Branding: Neuromarketing provides you really powerful techniques to measure brand association’s in a consumer’s brain.
+Neuromarketing provides you with really powerful techniques to measure brand association’s in a consumer’s brain.
 By analyzing the information, marketers can improve their brands for better sales.
 Tough decisions like brand renaming, brand colors, logo redesign can be decided with neuromarketing.

-3. Advertising: Advertising has a way of affecting us in a non-conscious way.
+Advertising has a way of affecting us in a non-conscious way.
 Even if we don’t think about it, it affects us much deeper in our brain.
-Neuromarketing reveals to marketers as to exactly how their advertisements would affect a subject.
+Neuromarketing reveals to marketers exactly how their advertisements would affect a subject.

-One of the finest examples of such a marketing campaign would be one dating back to 2008 where Frito-Lay wanted to know how consumers responded to one of their top-selling brand Cheetos.
+One of the finest examples of such a marketing campaign would be one dating back to 2008 where Frito-Lay wanted to know how consumers responded to one of their top-selling brands Cheetos.

 Another example would be this Porsche ad.
 While viewing this ad you will have to realize that the concept of neuroscience can be used in different ways.

 Rather than using it for data, you can use the concept itself to influence consumers.
-It is like putting a bikini-clad woman next to your product for the people who think they are above the ploy.
-The Porsche ad in question shows a neuroscience experiment where it is shown that the brain reacts in a similar way while driving a Porsche and while flying a fighter jet.
-But the truth behind the ad is that the measurements are impossible.
+It is enforcing the trustworthiness of your product for the people who think they are above the ploy.